đź“… Updated: February 18, 2026 (Originally published: November 6, 2022)

 For most websites, enabling HTTP/3 provides a measurable performance boost for mobile users while maintaining compatibility with older clients through automatic protocol negotiation.

-NGINX QUIC Packages by GetPageSpeed
+NGINX HTTP3 Packages by GetPageSpeed

 With the GetPageSpeed repository, you can quickly install NGINX with full QUIC protocol support.
 GetPageSpeed NGINX QUIC packages are based on QuicTLS—a special OpenSSL version maintained by Akamai and Microsoft.
 QuicTLS is a better option compared to BoringSSL because it supports OCSP stapling, just like regular OpenSSL.